Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Colin Alan Sebastian - Robert W. Baird & Co., Inc.

 Great, thanks.
 First off I guess is a follow-up on the earlier video question from Doug.
 Could you add some perspective on engagement trends with video content and video ads such as average viewing time and whether this mix is what is impacting impression growth?
-And then more broadly, if you can, offer some perspective on how much of the video ad spending on Facebook applications are incremental to television budgets, or if there's any evidence you're seeing of a share shift.
+And then more broadly, if you can offer some perspective on how much of the video ad spending on Facebook applications are incremental to television budgets, or if there's any evidence you're seeing of a share shift.
 Thank you.

 David M. Wehner - Facebook, Inc.